sandeep-gleecus/delete-me-again/Notes.md

 Also consider explaining how the security aspect ios factored in.
 In case we are sure of any changes that might add value, include them.

+## Part 3

+The write-up based on the business problem comes here.
+Do an internet search, find few quality write-ups, and extract a summary from them covering the most important topics.

+# Part 4

+To be continued.